research-library/biotech/notes.md

 Operating at the cellular level introduces unique safety considerations:

-- **Kill switches.** All engineered components (synthetic cells, artificial organelles, gene circuits, synthetic condensates) must include inducible self-destruct or dissolution mechanisms.
+- **Kill switches.** All engineered components (synthetic cells, gene circuits, synthetic condensates) must include inducible self-destruct or dissolution mechanisms.
 Synthetic biology provides multiple validated kill switch architectures.

 - **Immune clearance compatibility.** Interventions should be designed to be cleared by the immune system after a defined operational period rather than persisting indefinitely.

 - **Off-target editing mitigation.** For CRISPR-based, prime editing, and TIGR-Tas-based approaches, guide specificity must be validated computationally and experimentally.
 Prime editing has inherently lower off-target activity than nuclease-active Cas9 because it requires both target binding and successful reverse transcription [Anzalone et al., 2019].
 The dual-spacer requirement of TIGR-Tas may also reduce off-target activity (analogous to paired nickase strategies), though this has not been systematically validated.
 High-fidelity Cas9 variants reduce off-target activity for standard CRISPR approaches.

-- **Dose-response characterization.** Artificial organelles, delivery vehicles, condensate-forming scaffolds, and RNA therapeutics must be titratable.
+- **Dose-response characterization.** Delivery vehicles, condensate-forming scaffolds, and RNA therapeutics must be titratable.
 Excessive intracellular cargo could disrupt native cellular function.
 For miRNA-based interventions, supraphysiological miRNA levels can saturate the RISC machinery, causing widespread off-target silencing.
 For synthetic condensates, uncontrolled phase separation could sequester essential cellular components.

 - **Reversibility.** Where possible, interventions should be designed to be reversible or self-limiting.
 RNA-based approaches (miRNA mimics, siRNA) are inherently transient.
 Condensates are inherently dynamic and can be designed to dissolve.
 Epigenetic modifications are preferred over permanent genome edits when both are viable.